The profile of chiral skyrmions of small radius: Introduction

 The paper is arranged as follows.
 The basic equations are presented in section 2.
-The far field is analyzed in section 3, where it is calculated as an integral and also as a series, each serving a different purpose.
+The far field is analyzed in section 3, where it is given as a series.
 Section 4 is devoted to the calculation of the near field.
-The matching of the near and far fields is performed in section 5 and the skyrmion radius is calculated as a function of the small DMI constant in section 6.
+The matching of the near and far fields is performed in section 5 and the skyrmion radius is calculated as a function of the small DM parameter in section 6.
 A summary and discussion of results are presented in section 7.
 Finally, an outline for an existence proof of the skyrmion is presented in Appendix A.